Surajvijendra/HR-Resource_Query_Chatbot-/README.md

 Bot Response:
 "Based on your requirements for Python, FastAPI, and ML, I found excellent candidates:
-1) Alice – 4 years experience...
+1) Rahul – 4 years experience...
-2) Bob – 3 years experience...
+2) Naveen – 3 years experience...
-3) Charlie – 5 years experience...
+3) charan – 5 years experience...
 All have the technical depth and domain expertise you need.
 Would you like me to provide more details about their specific projects or check their availability for meetings?"

 ## Contributing

 If you wish to improve features (e.g., multilingual support, advanced ranking, admin dashboard), feel free to open a PR or issue.

-## License

-MIT License.
-Free to use, modify, and distribute with credit.

-## Future Improvements

-- Candidate ranking based on skills relevance.
-- Email notifications for candidate availability.
-- Admin authentication for secure candidate database management.
-- Multi-language support (currently English-only).

 ## Acknowledgements